elsewhencode/project-guidelines/README.md

 * `403 Forbidden` indicates that the request is valid and the client is authenticated, but the client is not allowed access the page or resource for any reason.
 * `404 Not Found` indicates that the requested resource was not found.
 * `406 Not Acceptable` A response matching the list of acceptable values defined in Accept-Charset and Accept-Language headers cannot be served.
+* `409 Conflict` The request could not be completed due to a conflict with the current state of the target resource.
+This code is used in situations where the user might be able to resolve the conflict and resubmit the request.
 * `410 Gone` indicates that the requested resource is no longer available and has been intentionally and permanently moved.

 ##### The API behaved incorrectly (server error – 5xx response code)